SolisTecnologia/RoboSolis-Line-Follower/README.md

 usb.write(b"MT0 MP")                # Pause movement
 ~~~

-Commands are also used to control the lighting of the LED strip and the command to read the line sensors, as follows:
+Commands are also used to control the lighting of the LED tape and the command to read the line sensors, as follows:

 ~~~python
 usb.write(b"LT E1 RD0 GR50 BL0")    # Turn on led tape in green